mosip/documentation/docs/integration/relying-party.md

 #### Development of Relying party application

 Setup your development environment.
-Once done you need to follow the following steps
+Once done, you will need to follow the following steps

 * Invoking eSignet authorize URL
   * Add a button on your login screen.
 The button might have standards in terms of logo, colour, and size.
 The ID provider usually provides these guidelines.